AhmedMourad0/no-copy/README.md

 User("Ahmed", "+201234567890").copy(phoneNumber = "Happy birthday!") // Unresolved reference
 ```

+Or you can use `@Mirror`.

 ### @Mirror

-Or you can use `@Mirror` where `copy` mirrors the visibility of the annotated constructor:
+Mirror modifies `copy` to mirror the visibility of the annotated constructor:

 ```kotlin
 data class User @Mirror private constructor(val name: String, val phoneNumber: String)